priyanka1144/priyanka1144/README.md

 # Hi 👋, I'm Priyanka Paul
 ## 🌟 A Passionate Developer & Learner

-As-salamu alaykum!
 I'm Priyanka Paul, a student and aspiring developer from Bangladesh.
 Currently, I am pursuing a **B.Sc. in Computer Science and Engineering (CSE)** at **Pundra University of Science and Technology**.

 I am passionate about web development, data science, and exploring new technologies.
 My current focus is on mastering JavaScript and enhancing my problem-solving skills.